+Publication number

+Twinning fiche title and number

+Financing decision title and number

+Applicant (lead Member State)

+Applicant 2 (junior Member State, if applicable)

+Applicant 3 (junior Member State, if applicable) 64

+Duration Months

+Total Budget

+Date selection meeting

+Selection committee is to note that the FULL EVALUATION GRID will be shared with NCP through which the proposal was submitted.

+he proposal was submitted.

+NCP through which t he proposal was submitted. the selection meetings) plic

+FORMAL CRITERIA (to be checked before to administrations or/and have been registered he proposal was submitted. the selection meetings) plic as mandated

-Publication number Twinning fiche title and number Financing decision title and number Applicant (lead Member State) Applicant 2 (junior Member State, if applicable) Applicant 3 (junior Member State, if applicable) Duration Months Total Budget Date selection Meeting ULL SELECTION SHEET will be shared with the proposal was submitted.
-FORMAL CRITERIA (to be checked before to he selection meetings) The institutions proposed by the MS are publical administrations or/and have registered as ma The proposal contains the CVs of PL, RTA the Component Leaders? and the CVs of Do the PL and RTA fulfil the minimum requ uirements?
-Are the Full details of a contact person for le ead MS provided?
-Does the MS proposal fulfil the formal cr iteria?
-YES □ NOT □
+FORMAL CRITERIA (to be checked before to administrations proposed by the MS are published administrations or/and have been registered bodies?
+The proposal contains the CVs of PL, RTA the proposal was submitted. the selection meetings) olic as mandated and the CVs of

+FORMAL CRITERIA (to be checked before to administrations or/and have been registered bodies?
+The proposal contains the CVs of PL, RTA the Component Leaders? the proposal was submitted. the selection meetings) blic as mandated and the CVs of airements?

-$^{60} \ \text{If applicable, in case of even larger consortiums, insert additional rows for assessment of more junior Member States.}$
+64 If applicable, in case of even larger consortia, insert additional rows for assessment of more junior Member States.

-EVALUATION GRID-SUBSTANTIAL CRITERIA
+EVALUATION GRID - SUBSTANTIAL CRITERIA